 The Cheyenne Mountain Zoo has so much to see and do, you may decide to stay all day, so get started nice and early and stay late.
-The country’s only mountain zoo is located on Cheyenne Mountain, nestled among the pine trees and offering amazing panoramic views of Colorado Springs.
+America's mountain zoo is located on Cheyenne Mountain, nestled among the pine trees and offering amazing panoramic views of Colorado Springs.
 African Rift Valley is home to the largest herd of reticulated giraffes who love to munch on lettuce treats and take selfies with you.
 The reptile exhibit is not what you’d expect– the critters are housed in beautiful, museum-quality structures to help people “warm up” to these cold-blooded wonders.
-Have a delicious lunch at The Grizzly Grill or The Overlook Café (seasonal).
+Have a delicious lunch at The Grizzly Grill or Rocky Mountain BBQ.

 Insider Tip: Download a full list of daily shows and demos for scheduled keeper interactions to see some of the zoo's more elusive animals.

 For an exceptionally profound experience, spend some time at the Colorado Wolf & Wildlife Center in Divide, about an hour from Colorado Springs past Woodland Park.
 Meet the fox, wolves, coyotes and donkeys that call this sanctuary home.
 Make a reservation and enjoy a one-hour tour to learn about these animals and their importance to our ecosystem.
 A special treat awaits you at the end of the tour – your guide will start a wolf howl that you can join in on.
 They have a great gift shop for your inner alpha.